 COREs that fall into particular application categories are grouped into folders to assist you in locating the CORE appropriate to your needs.
-The left hand pane of the CORE browser allows you to browse through these folders.
-To select a folder, click once on the folder name in the left hand pane.
+The left hand panel of the CORE browser allows you to browse through these folders.
+To select a folder, click once on the folder name in the left hand panel.
 To expand a folder, double click on the folder icon to the left of the folder name.
 The folder will expand to reveal more folders.
 A folder may be closed by double clicking on the open folder icon.
-Some folders have a + icon or a - icon to their left which can also be used to open or close them respectively by a single click on the icon.
+Some folders have a + icon or a - icon to their left which can also be used to open or close them respectively with a single click on the icon.

-The COREs in the selected folder are displayed in the right hand pane of the CORE browser.
+The COREs in the selected folder are displayed in the right hand panel of the CORE browser.
 COREs are listed by name and also have type, version, family and vendor information displayed in columns.
-The size of each column can be altered by pointing the mouse at the separator between the column headings until the cursor changes to